alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 It is good to have a way to select just one correct alternative for MOND, but it would not necessarily teach us anything new about our universe beyond a nice correct formula.

+### Quantum Limits

+On the quantum front there have been many improvements to the original crude measurements of the atom, like Feynman's quantum electrodynamics which was essentially a quantum formulation of the classical laws of electromagnetism.
+Later came quantum chromodynamics to explain the terribly intense forces in the interior of the atomic nucleus.

+String theory was supposed to explain phenomena at smaller scales, and in fact it should be the foundation for quantum mechanics.
+But after many decades it has failed to show any progress in our understanding of the quantum world.
+It is not clear that we need anything beyond what quantum mechanics has to offer in the smallest scales.
+At the same time it would be a bit arrogant to expect this theory to be just right at all scales.
+Even the known limitations of the Planck length is a bit too optimistic.

+### Lack of Coherence

+But to me it is much more interesting to explore the frontiers between the quantum and classical worlds.
+What happens when a quantum particle becomes classical?

 ### Speed of Light Unchanged